BenjaminGuinet/BenjaminGuinet.github.io/_posts/2025-03-91-Pop-science-Tales-tel-our-history.md

 How can we explain these striking similarities across such distant cultures?
 One possible explanation is the convergence hypothesis—that these myths arose independently in separate regions due to similar human experiences or a shared collective subconscious.
 In other words, different peoples might have crafted similar stories because certain symbols and themes resonate universally when trying to make sense of the world.

-However, this theory isn’t the most convincing one, especially in light of the research conducted by a French researcher who offers a different perspective.
+However, this theory isn’t the most convincing one, especially in light of the research conducted by a researcher who offers a different perspective.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">